ShubhamG07/ShoppyGlobe/README.md

 - Product Browsing : Browse a wide range of products fetched from an external api
 - Product details : See details of an individual page which have add to cart option , on adding in cart it shows go to cart
 - Add to cart : Each Product card on Every Component have a add to cart option, on clicking on it it shows added in cart on product and also item added in cart.
 - Cart Functionality : Cart have functionality of modifying quantity for each item and also remove item button for removing item from cart.
+Also it doesn't let you add more items than available stock of each item.
 - Checkout  : In Checkout we have final details like Name , phone no., address , payment method.
 - Payment Method check : In checkout when someone chooses a payment method it shows input for that accordingly ( for eg. card details or Upi) and verify it pattern also.
 - Responsiveness : The site is responsive for all devices like laptop, tablet or mobile.